 You can often see cavities in your mouth as they begin to form.
 You’ll see dark spots on the surface of your teeth.
 Those are points where decay is rotting away the enamel of your teeth.
 A cavity can be cleaned and filled to return your teeth to its best.
 If you don’t examine your teeth, but instead wait for tooth pain, your problems will be more serious.
 As cavities worsen, the bacteria get to the center of your tooth and infect the pulp.
 If you don’t treat this infection in time, you could end up losing the tooth.

 Visit Your Dentist to Stay on Top of Any Indicators

 You don’t have to spot and exterminate bacteria all on your own.
 Your dentist is the professional expert you need.
 Visiting the dentist for regular examinations and cleanings can help keep bacteria away and spot any potential problem areas.
 If you have a cavity developing, your dentist can offer a modern, tooth-colored filling to return your tooth to its original form.

 Don’t Wait for the Pain, Schedule a Dentist Appointment Now

 Don’t wait until your teeth hurt to take action, stay ahead of the game.
 Schedule your dentist appointment now and give yourself the assurance that comes from having a professional care for your teeth.
-Dr. Michael Flynn and his staff can provide you with top-notch dental services in both the preventive and restorative arenas.
-If you do end up needing a filling, Dr. Flynn can help you store your vulnerable tooth.
+Dr. Stubbs and his staff can provide you with top-notch dental services in both the preventive and restorative arenas.
+If you do end up needing a filling, Dr. Stubbs can help you store your vulnerable tooth.
 Give yourself peace of mind and schedule an appointment with Stubbs Family Dentistry in West Allis, WI by calling 414-541-8250.